Anaximander: Meteorological phenomena

 Anaximander attributed some phenomena, such as thunder and lightning, to the intervention of elements, rather than to divine causes.
 In his system, thunder results from the shock of clouds hitting each other; the loudness of the sound is proportionate with that of the shock.
 Thunder without lightning is the result of the wind being too weak to emit any flame, but strong enough to produce a sound.
 A flash of lightning without thunder is a jolt of the air that disperses and falls, allowing a less active fire to break free.
 Thunderbolts are the result of a thicker and more violent air flow.

 He saw the sea as a remnant of the mass of humidity that once surrounded Earth.
-A part of that mass evaporated under the sun's action, thus causing the winds and even the rotation of the celestial bodies, which he believed were attracted to places where water is more abundant.
+A part of that mass evaporated under the Sun's action, thus causing the winds and even the rotation of the celestial bodies, which he believed were attracted to places where water is more abundant.
 He explained rain as a product of the humidity pumped up from Earth by the sun.
 For him, the Earth was slowly drying up and water only remained in the deepest regions, which someday would go dry as well.
 According to Aristotle's Meteorology (II, 3), Democritus also shared this opinion.

-Origin of humankind
+Origin of mankind

 Anaximander speculated about the beginnings and origin of animal life, and that humans came from other animals in waters.
 According to his evolutionary theory, animals sprang out of the sea long ago, born trapped in a spiny bark, but as they got older, the bark would dry up and animals would be able to break it.
-As the early humidity evaporated, dry land emerged and, in time, humankind had to adapt.
 The 3rd century Roman writer Censorinus reports:

 Anaximander put forward the idea that humans had to spend part of this transition inside the mouths of big fish to protect themselves from the Earth's climate until they could come out in open air and lose their scales.
 He thought that, considering humans' extended infancy, we could not have survived in the primeval world in the same manner we do presently.